antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands.md

 .say for @wCommands.pick(12).sort
 ```
 ```
-# create random-driven data set and 585 variables => RandomTabularDataset
-# display plots with date axis => QuantileRegression
+# calculate the consumption profile of the 7dxahjsy => Recommendations
-# give tag types => Recommendations
+# give the matrix dimensions => Recommendations
 # how many nets in repository => NeuralNetworkCreation
-# list the available neural networks => NeuralNetworkCreation
+# list the names of models => NeuralNetworkCreation
-# list the names of available neural models => NeuralNetworkCreation
+# list the names of models assign boolean decoder using n2pr n2pr chain with dot layer how many networks how many nets in repository set decoder tokens by ndwax6 ndwax6 => NeuralNetworkCreation
-# load the data y4qdjximp data of 18d7y6c => LatentSemanticAnalysis
+# load the text collection 9ze2l17vmn => LatentSemanticAnalysis
-# make standard pipeline => QuantileRegression
+# make a random-driven data set for max number of values 574 => RandomTabularDataset
 # modify boolean columns to boolean => Classification
-# show count of columns => Recommendations
+# set decoder scalar with 1tnclgp 1tnclgp => NeuralNetworkCreation
+# split the into 100.413 percent train data summarize data into 387.633 percent train create an classifier using n4x for 118.329 percent of available records => Classification
+# verify that CorrectlyClassifiedExamples is equal to 825.482 percent => Classification
-# show the recommendation matrix count of rows => Recommendations
+# what is the number of nets in repository => NeuralNetworkCreation
-# suggest for the consumption profile pot -> 947.411 together with kbvxro : 208.979 , kbvxro -> 208.979 , and kbvxro : 208.979 , kbvxro : 208.979 and kbvxro : 208.979 => Recommendations
 ```

 **Remark:** The labeled DSL commands ingested above were generated using the grammars of the project